Skip to main content

 I have a dependent partner, can they work?

-Yes, your partner will have full work authorisation in Australia which means they can work for any employer.
+Yes, your partner will have full work authorisation in Australia which means they can work for any employer in any capacity.

 Can my children study?